bhavikyakkarnall/sim_card_scanner/README.md

 - SIM numbers persist in `localStorage`; clear via the **🗑️ Clear All** action.
 - ICCID extraction prefers 19–20 digit strings but gracefully falls back to the longest 10+ digit sequence.
 - USB reader support depends on the reader emitting plain-text ICCID data; refer to your hardware manual.
+- HEIC uploads are transcoded client-side to JPEG; large files may take a few seconds to process.

 ## Troubleshooting